This course is offered by lecturers from Mizuho Financial Group.

 It is required to attend every class and submit a summary report at the end of each class.

-Students have to submit an original paper by August 14 by using OCW-i.
+Students have to submit an original paper using OCW-i at the end of the course.
 Details of the requirements of the paper will be explained in the first class meeting.

 |Course schedule||Required learning|